End Point Detection and Response: What is Microsoft Defender Advanced Threat Protection (ATP)?

 Your Response to Advanced Threat

 The question remains: can you protect your data despite all these powerful mechanisms?
 Yahoo and eBay couldn’t.
-Maybe you need help.
-Contact Bridgehead today to speak to an expert about your concerns.
+Maybe you need help – Contact Bridgehead IT today to speak to an expert about your concerns.

 Connect with us today for all of your outsourced IT needs